Hua Chunying

-Hua Chunying (华春莹; born 24 April 1970) is a Chinese official and former diplomat serving as a spokesperson for the Ministry of Foreign Affairs of the People's Republic of China since 2012 and as the Assistant Minister of Foreign Affairs since 2021.
-Hua was the fifth spokeswoman and 27th spokesperson since the position was established in the ministry in 1983.
+Hua Chunying (华春莹; born 24 April 1970) is a Chinese diplomat who has been serving as Vice Minister of Foreign Affairs of China since 2024.
+She most notably served as spokesperson of the Ministry of Foreign Affairs.

-Biography
+After graduating from Nanjing University with a major in English language and literature in 1992, Hua joined the Ministry of Foreign Affairs as a section member.
+She served as staff member, attaché, and third secretary in the Ministry's Department of Western Europe and the China Embassy in Singapore from 1992 to 2003.
+She served as second secretary, first secretary, and then counselor in the Mission of China to the European Union from 2003 to 2010.
+Hua then served as counselor at the Department of European Affairs from 2010 to 2012, deputy director general of the Department of Press, Communication and Public Diplomacy from 2012 to 2019, and director general of the Department of Press, Communication and Public Diplomacy from 2019 to 2025.
+She was appointed as the Assistant Minister of Foreign Affairs from 2021 to 2024.

+Early life

 Hua was born in Huai'an, Jiangsu.
 Both her parents were officials.
-Her father was formerly secretary of the Discipline Inspection Commission of the Chinese Communist Party in Huai'an County, and her mother was the deputy director of a local district.
-She graduated from Nanjing University in 1992, where she majored in English language at the School of Foreign Languages.
+Her father was formerly secretary of the Chinese Communist Party Huai'an County Discipline Inspection Commission, and her mother was the deputy director of a local district.
+She graduated from Nanjing University in 1992 with a Bachelor of Arts, majoring in English language and literature.

+Career

-After graduation, Hua was appointed as an official to the Department of Western Europe.
+After graduation, Hua joined the Ministry of Foreign Affairs of China as a section member in the ministry's Department of Western Europe.
 Over a period of 20 years, Hua worked her way up to the position of spokeswoman.
 From 1995, she spent four years in Singapore as an attaché.
 During 2003 to 2010, she was promoted from secretary to counselor in China's mission to the European Union.